albertattard/java-boot-camp/docs/09-generics/05-variance.md

 ## Contravariance

-We can use generics to control what we can add and cannot do to a collection.
-Using [covariance](#covariance) we can read from a list but we cannot add items to the list.
+We can use generics to control what we can add and cannot add to a collection.
+Using [covariance](#covariance) we can read from a list, but we cannot add items to the list.
 Using contravariance we can achieve the _opposite_: we are able add to the list, but we are not expected to read items from the list (at least in the type we expect these items to be).
 Consider the following example.

 {% include custom/dose_not_compile.html %}